GP2-TNC-WG/GP2-Beginner-Bioinformatics-for-PD-Genetics/Module_IV.md

 Genetic risk scores (AKA: polygenic scores, polygenic risk scores, or genome-wide scores) is a summary measure of a set of risk-associated genetic variants and can be easily calculated using PLINK

+Files that you will need:

+QC’d Imputed PLINK Binary Files containing cases and controls (.fam, .bim, .bed files)

+These have gone through Michigan Server imputation and the soft/hard-call QC steps outlined in Module II

+Covariates File containing the covariates you would like to correct by (more on this in section 1)

+This file at a minimum includes sample information (such as ID, SEX, PHENO) and principle components

+SCORE file containing  the 90 risk loci (variant identifier, A1, Beta value from Nalls et al.,  2019.
+See META5_GRS_chr_bp.txt or META5_GRS_RSid.txt depending on your format)

 This tutorial is written in R, and these are the packages you will need to install/load
 ```R
 # Download the necessary packages